up9cloud/android-libtdjson/README.md

 ## Dev memo

-> Change tdlib version
+> Bump the version of tdlib

-- `./prepare.sh`change the git checkout version
+- Change the git checkout version in `./prepare.sh`
   - Keep in mind, there may not be version tags for tdlib.
 Have to find the commit hash id for that version.
-- `./app/build.gradle` the getVersionName function
+- Modify the getVersionName function in `./app/build.gradle`
+- Commit and add tag
+- Push with tags

 > Build on local, see `.github/workflows/main.yml` also